LgHS/GameOfLife-3DS/README.md

 To build the project yourself, there's a visual studio project and a make file, require DevKitPro ARM Toolchain (https://github.com/devkitPro/).
 Require also imagemagick.
 There's a Travis CI yaml and script to build the project using Travis CI and Docker.

-For support contact me or anybody on EFNet #3dsdev, nice community, you'll get real help there.

 Software under MIT License